NTech-Lab/docs/docs/vm.rst

 #.
 Put the ``ffserver-*.ovf`` and ``disk-*.vmdk`` virtual machine files into the same directory.
 #.
 Start the virtualization environment.
 Click :guilabel:`Open a Virtual Machine` and select the ``ffserver-*.ovf`` file.
 If prompted, convert the file to a VMware format.
 This may take a while.
 #.
-After the virtual machine is imported, navigate to the hardware settings: :menuselection:`Edit virtual machine settings --> Hardware`.
+After the virtual machine is imported, navigate to the virtual machine hardware settings: :menuselection:`Edit virtual machine settings --> Hardware`.

    .. tip::
       Refer to the VMware `official documentation <https://docs.vmware.com/en/VMware-Workstation-Pro/14.0/com.vmware.ws.using.doc/GUID-E2668921-F40D-4CED-BA1B-FE4DC497D910.html>`__.

-   * The network connection type for the virtual machine is subject to the host networking.
-Make sure the connection type is chosen `correctly <https://docs.vmware.com/en/VMware-Workstation-Pro/14.0/com.vmware.ws.using.doc/GUID-0CE1AE01-7E79-41BB-9EA8-4F839BE40E1A.html>`__.
+   * Choose the `network connection type <https://docs.vmware.com/en/VMware-Workstation-Pro/14.0/com.vmware.ws.using.doc/GUID-0CE1AE01-7E79-41BB-9EA8-4F839BE40E1A.html>`__ for the virtual machine, given the host networking.
    * By default, the virtual machine hardware is already configured in the way that ensures optimal performance in most medium-load systems.
 Make sure it meets your project requirements as well.
 If you are going to simultaneously process several video streams, or maintain a large dataset, you may need to allocate additional resources to the virtual machine RAM and increase the number of CPU cores.
 Be sure to save the settings.

      .. important::
-        You may also need to set up ``tntapi`` :ref:`sharding <tntapi-sharding>` and ``findface-nnapi`` :ref:`load balancing <load-balancing>` later.
+        You may also need to set up ``tntapi`` :ref:`sharding <tntapi-sharding>` and ``findface-nnapi`` :ref:`load balancing <load-balancing>` later (on the virtual machine console).

 #.
 Power on the virtual machine.
 Wait until Ubuntu is finished starting.
 #.
 To log in, enter the following credentials: login ``user``, password ``ntechlab``.